mrkkrp/markkarpov.com/megaparsec/writing-a-fast-parser.md

 * `Parsec` monad will be always faster then `ParsecT`-based monad transformers.
 Avoid using `StateT`, `WriterT`, and other monad transformers unless absolutely necessary.
-When you have relatively simple monad stack, for example with `StateT` and nothing more, performance of Megaparsec parser will be on par with Parsec.
+When you have a relatively simple monad stack, for example with `StateT` and nothing more, performance of Megaparsec parser will be on par with Parsec.
 The more you add to the stack, the slower it will be.

-* The most expensive operation is backtracking (you enable it with `try` and it happens automatically with `tokens`-based parsers).
+* Backtracking is an expensive operation.
 Avoid building long chains of alternatives where every alternative can go deep into input before failing.

 * Do not keep your parsers polymorphic unless you really have a reason to do so.
 It's best to “fix” the types of parsers specifying concrete types,